Sydney-Informatics-Hub/Germline-ShortV/README.md

 * Perform `ApplyVQSR` for indels and SNPs to get final, indexed `cohort.final.recalibrated.vcf.gz`
 * Perform `CollectVariantCallingMetrics` on the final VCFs to get metrics in `cohort.final.recalibrated.metrics.variant_calling_detail_metrics`

-Before running the VQSR script, **please ensure you have installed a copy of R/3.6.1 to your own project directory**.
-You will also need to install the following packages ggplot2, gplots, reshape, and gsalib.
+The VQSR script requires R version 3.6.1 with the following packages: ggplot2, gplots, reshape, and gsalib.
+These are available on NCI Gadi with module load R/3.6.1.
 GATK's VariantRecalibrator tool is run separately for both SNPs and Indels, it generates an rscript file to aid users in visualising their input data and learned model.
 See the [GATK VariantRecalibrator documentation](https://gatk.broadinstitute.org/hc/en-us/articles/360040509571-VariantRecalibrator#--rscript-file) for more details.

 1. Run these steps editing `gatk4_vqsr` by:
 ```
 Change cohort=/path/to/cohort.conifg
-Change module load R/3.6.1 to your locally installed copy of R/3.6.1

 # Adjusting memory, more memory is required for larger cohorts (more variants)
 qsub gatk4_vqsr.pbs`